Clone-A-Willy Kit review: how to life cast a penis in silicone!

 You pick a

 partner shape, cast it in body-safe and glow-in-the-dark silicone, and you make it vibrate!
-That’s all potentially within reach for under $40, with the Clone-A-Willy kit by Empire Labs.
+That's all within reach with the Clone-A-Willy kit by Empire Labs.

 It contains everything you need to clone a cock of average size in the comfort of your own home.
 It's an idyllic concept for a partners' night in, and it's not too good to be true — if you learn from my boyfriend's and my mistakes when life casting his penis into a dildo.